nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/getting-started-with-nuxeo-generator.md

 ### Bind the Studio Project

-1. Under **Source Control** > **Branch Management**, tag or release the most recent commit on your project.
+1. In Nuxeo Studio, under **Source Control** > **Branch Management**, release the most recent commit on your project.
 This will generate a version of your project that can be accessed by Maven.

-2. Add the following entry to your `~/.m2/settings.xml` file.
+2. In your file system, add the following entry to your `~/.m2/settings.xml` file.
 This configures your Maven client to use authentication when accessing the Studio Maven repository.

     ```xml
     <servers>